Chart Color Schemes

 Deer Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Deer Park has one of the highest levels of cultural diversity in Australia, with 54.4% of its residents born overseas and 63.4% speaking a language other than English at home.
-Christianity is the predominant religion in Deer Park, accounting for 51.7% of the population.
-However, Buddhism is more prevalent in Deer Park compared to Greater Melbourne, making up 10.8% versus 12.5%.
+Deer Park's population is culturally diverse, with 54.4% born overseas and 63.4% speaking a language other than English at home.
+Christianity is the predominant religion in Deer Park, comprising 51.7%.
+Buddhism is notably higher than the regional average, making up 10.8% of the population compared to Greater Melbourne's 4.2%.

 Frequently Asked Questions - Diversity